TwelveIterationMods/CraftingTweaks/README.md

   callback; a class that implements Function<Container, Boolean> to determine whether a container is a valid crafting container
-* **GetGridStartFunction**: (V3 or higher) The full class name (including package name) of an optional slot callback; a class t hat implements Function<Container, Integer> to determine the first slot of a crafting grid (overrides GridSlotNumber)
+* **GetGridStartFunction**: (V3 or higher) The full class name (including package name) of an optional slot callback; a class that implements Function<Container, Integer> to determine the first slot of a crafting grid (overrides GridSlotNumber)
 * **GridSlotNumber**: The slotNumber of the first slot in the crafting matrix (this is the index within Container.inventorySlots, NOT the index within the IInventory)